dotkernel/dot-auth-social/README.md

 ];
 ```

-## Note : Don't forger to put your credentials in the array.
+## Note : Don't forger to put your credentials in the array

 ## Usage